US to set up plan allowing prescription meds from Canada

 Importation has backers across the political spectrum.

-Sen. Chuck Grassley, R-Iowa, chairman of the panel that oversees Medicare said on Twitter that it would lower prescription drug costs.
+Sen. Chuck Grassley, R-Iowa, chairman of the panel that oversees Medicare, is a longtime supporter.
 He and Democratic presidential candidate Sen. Amy Klobuchar of Minnesota have a bill to facilitate importation.
 Sen. Lamar Alexander, R-Tenn., who chairs the health committee, welcomed the plan but said the key is whether importation can be done safely.

 During Tuesday night’s Democratic presidential debate , multiple candidates talked about the need to lower drug costs.
 Sen. Bernie Sanders, Vermont Independent, noted the disparity in U.S. and Canadian prices.
 “I took 15 people with diabetes from Detroit a few miles into Canada and we bought insulin for one-tenth the price being charged by the crooks who run the pharmaceutical industry in America today,” he said.